rivalrockets/rivalrockets.github.com/_posts/2008-07-16-spore-safari.md

 [<img class="alignnone size-medium wp-image-168" title="Adults commonly reach 10 to 11 feet in height." src="/content/2008/07/cre_arkrodon-06a72539_sml-400x300.jpg" alt="" width="400" height="300" />](/content/2008/07/cre_arkrodon-06a72539_sml.jpg)

 The Arkrodon is one of the more outwardly impressive beasts in the grasslands.
 Herds of arkrodons usually consist of massive, sometimes multiple, family communities, easily reaching over 1000 individuals.
 The enormous population is due to the fact that arkrodons have no natural predators.
-They&#8217;re so large and heavily armored that gatormantids never dare to move too close to their hooves.
+They're so large and heavily armored that gatormantids never dare to move too close to their hooves.
 Because of this, lizard-eyed ground parrots have found good protection by grooming arkrodons free of their parasites.

 Avg. weight: 4500 lbs